Penang Bridge International Marathon: Course

-The current version of the marathon runs on a loop course that begins and ends at the outdoor car park of the Queensbay Mall.
+From 2008 until 2023, the Penang Bridge International Marathon ran on a loop course that begins and ends at the outdoor car park of the Queensbay Mall.
+From 1998 until 2007, the race began at Gelugor National Primary School and ended at Universiti Sains Malaysia main campus' ground in Gelugor.

 The course first enters Tun Dr Lim Chong Eu Expressway, which runs along the eastern coast of Penang Island, with runners first running south and then back up north before turning back south to cross the 13.5 km bridge.
-Shortly after crossing the bridge, runners turn around and run across the bridge again, before heading south to finish back at the Queensbay Mall.
+Shortly after crossing the bridge, runners turn around in Perai and run across the bridge again, before heading south to finish back at the Queensbay Mall.

+In 2014 and since 2024, the race is held along the Sultan Abdul Halim Muadzam Shah Bridge, also known as the second bridge.
+The starting and finishing points of the 2014 race were located at Batu Maung Interchange Grounds with turn around in Batu Kawan, while those of races since 2024 are located at ASPEN Vision City in Batu Kawan with turn around in Batu Maung.

 Other races

 The Penang Bridge International Marathon also incorporates a half-marathon event and a 10-km run event.
-The competition also had an 8 km fun run event, but it was removed in 2018 as part of rebranding exercise.
-The organiser originally planned to remove the 10-km run competition as well by 2020, but chose to continue due to popular demand.
+The competition also had a fun run event which was introduced in 2007, but it was removed in 2018 as part of rebranding exercise.